Vevida/vevida-optimizer/readme.txt

 == Changelog ==

+= 1.4 =
+Release date: August 30th 2019
+* Load stylesheet only when needed (fixes style issue in the Customizer)
+* Updated screenshot for UI changes in 1.3
+* Updated code to adhere to WordPress Coding standard

 = 1.3 =
 Release date: December 4th 2018
 * Updated UI in the WP dashboard (thanks to ixium)